randomairborne/ImprovedZeppelinDocs/LinuxSetup.md

 ## Install Necessary Software

 1. `sudo apt -y install mariadb-server git nano curl build-essential nginx`
-    - Mariadb for database (not MySQL)
+    - Mariadb for the database (not MySQL)
-    - Git for copying the bot code and future updates
+    - Git for copying the bot code and for allowing you to get future updates
     - Nano for editing text files
     - Curl for downloading certain installation scripts
     - build-essential is needed for building the bot